apache/incubator-resilientdb-python-sdk/README.md

 Replace the `db_root_url` with the address of the ResilientDB HTTP endpoints e.g. `127.0.0.1:18000`.

 ## TODO
-- Covert the SDK into a package (for pip install)
+- Convert the SDK into a package (for pip install)